johnnovak/gridmonger-site/source/advanced-editing.rst

     elevation of the involved levels.

 Doors
-    The link source can be either an entrace or an exit door.
+    The link source can be either an entrance or an exit door.
 The destination cell is automatically set to the other door type.

 .. note::

-    A cell cannot be both a link source and a destination, so you cannot create chain-linked teleport cells or multi-level staircases, for example.
+    A cell cannot be both a link source and a destination, so you cannot create things like chain-linked teleport cells or multi-level staircases.
     Furthermore, links can only be created between exactly two cells.
 So, for instance, you cannot have two teleport sources that are linked to the same destination cell.
 Likewise, you cannot have a teleport source that is linked to multiple destinations (e.g. for teleports that would take the player to a randomly chosen location).

-    All this is enforced at link creation time: if either the source or the destination cell is already part of a link, those links will be severed before creating the new one.
+    All these constraints are enforced at link creation time: if either the source or the destination cell is already part of a link, those links will be severed before creating the new one.

 .. rst-class:: style3